GuriZenit/discord-ai/README.md

 ```

 You will get an error message if you reach the token's limit,
-so we recommend leaving it at least `3`, default is `4`.
+so I recommend leaving it at least `3`, default is `4`.

 ### Default message context

 There is a context message in `src/Configs/config.js` that is the
-first thing the bot receives, based on what it defines how it will
+first thing the IA receives, based on what, it defines how it will
-react in the next messages, it is basically a teaching, I don't
+react in the next messages, I don't recommend changing it, but I
-recommend changing it, but I think you know what you're doing!
+think you know what you're doing!

 ### Username knowledge

 Yes the AI knows your username, and everyone who talks to it,
-this is possible precisely because of [context](#Default-message-context), look at this
+this is possible because of [context](#Default-message-context), look at
-example of how the IA reads the messages!
+this example of how the IA reads the messages!

 ```
 username: Good Evening!